unchainedshop/unchained/docs/source/admin-ui/currency.md

 sidebar_title: Manage currencies
 ---

-You can add multiple currency support including an ethereum token to your e-commerce and Admin UI provides a friendly interface for.
+You can add multiple currency support including a blockchain token to your e-commerce and Admin UI provides a friendly interface for.
 Once you have added a currency and activate it, you will be able to use it on the entire system from product to order pricing plugins.
+If you add a crypto currency, you can optionally configure a contract address that can be used to distinguish tokens on a blockchain.
+A cryptocurrency payment plugin (for ex. [cryptopay](../plugins/cryptopay)) can then optionally read that information and knows which currency is actually meant.

 In admin ui you can:
 - View all the currencies and search and/or filter them.